Senior counsel: Ireland

 It is still the government which grants the patent of privilege and the Chief Justice of Ireland who calls patentees to the Inner Bar.
-Of about 2,300 barristers registered with the Bar Council of Ireland, about 325 are SCs.
+As of 2020, there were about 325 SCs among about 2,300 barristers registered with the Bar Council of Ireland.
 On 1 September 2020 the cabinet approved the first batch of 37 recommendations of the LSRA advisory committee.
-These were appointed senior counsel the following day, including the first 17 (out of 60 applicant) solicitors.
+These were appointed senior counsel the following day, including the first 17 (out of 60 applicants) solicitors.

-In Northern Ireland, the designation King's Counsel (KC) or Queen's Counsel (QC) has continued since 1921, as in the rest of the United Kingdom.
+In Northern Ireland, the appointment of KCs and QCs has continued since 1921, as in the rest of the United Kingdom.
+In 1983, Richard Ferguson, former head of the Northern Ireland bar, was called to the Inner Bar in Dublin, becoming the first to be simultaneously both a QC and an SC.
+Conversely, the first SC to become a QC was Paddy MacEntee in 1985.

+Anyone conferred silk in both Northern Ireland and the Republic of Ireland is entitled to use both K.C. and S.C. postnominal letters.

 New Zealand

-The title "Senior Counsel" was briefly established in New Zealand from 2007 until 2009.
-It was abolished by the following government in favour of restoring the title of Queen's Counsel on the basis of the respect felt accorded to those appointed Queen's Counsel.
-Those appointed as Senior Counsel were given the option of becoming Queen's Counsel or remaining as Senior Counsel.
+The title "Senior Counsel" was briefly used in New Zealand from 2007 until 2009, but was abolished by the following government.
+Those appointed as Senior Counsel were given the option of becoming QCs or of remaining SCs.

 Singapore

 "Senior Counsel" is used in the law of Singapore.
-There is no independent bar in Singapore and senior counsel practice as members of law firms.
-Prior to independence select members were given the title of King's Counsel or Queen's Counsel.
+There is no independent bar in Singapore and Senior Counsel practice as members of law firms.
+Prior to independence, select members were given the title of KC or QC.